quicwg/base-drafts/draft-ietf-quic-transport.md

 Spin Bit (S):

-: The third most significant bit (0x20) of byte 0 is the Latency Spin Bit, set as described in {{spin-bit}}.
+: The third most significant bit (0x20) of byte 0 is the latency spin bit, set as described in {{spin-bit}}.

 Reserved Bits (R):